This Day in Baseball History

 Landis said that even if juries acquitted the players, anyone who helped fix games or concealed a fix "will ever play professional baseball."

 The banned players were Eddie Cicotte, Shoeless Joe Jackson, Lefty Williams, Chick Gandil, Swede Risberg, Buck Weaver, Happy Felsch, and Fred McMullin.
 Their degrees of involvement varied widely.
 Gandil had organized the scheme with gamblers.
 Cicotte and Williams had deliberately underperformed on the mound.
-Jackson claimed he tried to return the money and played well in the Series, batting .375.
-Weaver insisted he never accepted payment and had no part in the plot, but he knew about it and stayed silent.
+Jackson later claimed he tried to return the money and report the fix to owner Charles Comiskey, though his earlier grand jury testimony contradicted that account.
+He played well in the Series, batting .375.
+Weaver insisted he never accepted payment, though SABR research has since established that he attended multiple pre-Series fix meetings with gamblers.
+His ban rested on his knowledge of the conspiracy and his silence.

 Landis drew no distinctions.
 His blanket ban treated knowledge of the fix the same as participation in it.
 The decision established a precedent that baseball's internal discipline operated independently of the legal system, a principle the sport has invoked repeatedly in the century since.

 The eight players scattered into semipro and industrial league ball.
 Jackson returned to South Carolina and ran a liquor store.
-Weaver operated a pharmacy on Chicago's South Side and spent decades writing letters to successive commissioners requesting reinstatement.
+Weaver operated drugstores on Chicago's South Side and spent decades writing letters to successive commissioners requesting reinstatement.
 None of the eight ever wore a major league uniform again.